ryyppy/flow-guide/guidelines/README.md

 <a name="type-definitions--typeof"></a><a name="2.5"></a>
 - [2.5](#type-definitions--typeof) **The typeof Operator**: Use the `typeof` operator to reflect type information of a specific function / class.
 (Details: https://flowtype.org/docs/typeof.html)

   > Why?
-Before we learned about the existance of the `typeof` operator, we defined concrete
+Before we learned about the existence of the `typeof` operator, we defined concrete
-  > function definitions as types by duplicating the interface, which makes maintanence a little
+  > function definitions as types by duplicating the interface, which complicates future maintanence
-  > bit more tedious

   **Bad:**